-The identifier must name a user-defined type.
+If the given type is user-defined, the allocation constructs a new object of that type.
 The arguments may be empty, in which case the fields of the newly created object undergo Default Initialization.
 Otherwise, the number of arguments must match the number of fields in the given type, and the argument types must match or be implicitly convertible to the corresponding field types.
 The fields of the newly created object are then initialized with the argument values.
-The allocation expression evaluates to a reference to the new object, and the type of the expression is that named by the identifier.
+The allocation expression evaluates to a reference to the new object, and the type of the expression is that named by the given type.